-The two equations are discretized in time using the \texttt{BDFHandler} of order \(1\) for \(u\) and \(3\) for \(v\), decoupled using an explicit partitioned scheme and linearized using the \texttt{NonLinearSolverHandler} class.
-Finally, the space discretization makes use of linear (\(u\)) and quadratic (\(v\)) finite elements, respectively.
+The two equations are discretized in time using the \texttt{BDFHandler} of order \(1\) for \(u\) and \(3\) for \(v\), decoupled using an explicit partitioned scheme, and linearized using the \texttt{NonLinearSolverHandler} class.
+Finally, the FE space discretization consists of linear (quadratic) elements for \(u\) (\(v\)).
 The solution \(u\) appearing in the second equation is evaluated using the capabilities of \texttt{QuadratureEvaluationFEM}.
-The mesh size consists of 2'097'152 cells (average cell diameter: \(h \approx 0.027\)) and 19'121'282 degrees of freedom (2'146'689 for \(u\), 16'974'593 for \(v\)), the time step is chosen equal to \(\Delta t = 0.1\) and the simulation is run until \(T=1\).
+The mesh size consists of 2,097,152 cells (average cell diameter: \(h \approx 0.027\)) and 19,121,282 DoFs (2,146,689 for \(u\), 16,974,593 for \(v\)), the time step chosen is equal to \(\Delta t = 0.1\), and the simulation is run until \(T=1\).

-The scalability test has been run on the \href{https://wiki.u-gov.it/confluence/display/SCAIUS/UG3.3 supercomputer available at \texttt{CINECA} (Intel CascadeLake 8260, 2.40GHz).
-We have recorded the total simulation time as well as partial times spent in the assembly and in the linear solving phases; the speedup for the three quantities shown in Fig.~\ref{fig:speedup} confirms that on such benchmark problem \lifex{} main data structures scale approximately linearly up to \(4096\) cores.
-The linear solver performances slowly degrades starting from about \(512\) cores probably due to the limited problem size; however, the additional overhead from the \texttt{LinearSolverHandler} wrapper is negligible compared to the time spent in applying the \texttt{GMRES} solver from the \texttt{Trilinos} library.
+The scalability test was run on the \href{https://wiki.u-gov.it/confluence/display/SCAIUS/UG3.3 supercomputer available at \texttt{CINECA} (Intel CascadeLake 8260, 2.40GHz).
+We recorded the total simulation time and partial times spent in the assembly and linear-solving phases; the speedup for the three quantities shown in Fig.~\ref{fig:speedup} confirms that on such a benchmark problem, the main \lifex{} data structures scale approximately linearly up to \(4,096\) cores.
+The linear solver performances slowly degrades beginning at about \(512\) cores, which is likely due to the limited problem size.
+Table~\ref{tab:quadrature_evaluation} reports the summary of the computational costs for the different phases of a run of \texttt{Tutorial06} on \(1024\) cores.